<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Also read: 5 tips for successful tendering in Norway

-6) Subsidies for companies acting in a sustainable manner
+6) Subsidies opportunities for companies acting in a sustainable manner

-In order to provide an incentive for doing business in a green and sustainable way, different organizations in Norway offer subsidies for companies who meet their requirements.
+In order to provide an incentive for doing business in Norway, green and sustainable, different organizations in Norway offer subsidies for companies who meet their requirements.
 As such, Norway is a great country to expand one’s business in, especially for those businesses who have sustainability as one of their core values.

 Taking the EUs’ Taxonomy into account for all companies who operate within the EU/EEA, doing business in an environmentally friendly manner is more attractive than ever.